 3. Do Not Enable: This means that you refuse to take care of your alcoholic husband if he has a hangover or make excuses for how he behaves.
 Don’t make it easy for him.

 4. Find Support for Yourself: Seek help from groups like Al-anon, or another group that specializes in supporting people who are struggling because of alcoholism.
+Or even get away by divorcing a alcoholic.
+Keep on reading to know when you should leave for your safety.

 Know When It’s Time to Leave Your Alcoholic Husband